davidtrimmer/configure-ad/README.md

 <img width="1440" alt="Screenshot 2025-03-03 at 6 06 06 PM" src="https://github.com/user-attachments/assets/e415ad5d-2d8c-4097-aeb5-bfeab6a3c227" />
 </p>
 <p>
-First begin by creating your VMs.
-One will be our client and the next will be our Domain Controller.
-We will then connect the DNS of the Domain Controller to our Client-1.
+First begin by creating your VMs in Microsoft Azure.
+After the Windows 10 VM, we will call this Client-1.
+We will refer to the other VM as "DC-1" or Domain Controller.
 </p>
 <br />